Calendars of this time started the year in march, so 1615/6 is to

 Eunice b ?? m Josiah Blossom

-Henry b b 1791
+b b 1791

 Benjamin is listed in the DAR Patriot index as having served in the